RPI-WCL/pilots/examples/aoacheck/README.md

+# AoaCheck (real-time mode)

-To start the demo, run the following commands on separate terminals in order:
+To start the demo, run the following commands separately on three terminals in order:

 ```
 $ ./chartserver